My Adventures with Sourdough

 In June 2013, My Adventures with Sourdough began.
-After nine years of baking some sort of sourdough bread each week, I can still say that we dearly love it.
+After all these years of baking some sort of sourdough bread each week, I can still say that we dearly love it.

 How My Adventures with Sourdough Began